What is the "human condition"?

 The "human condition" is an important part of our understanding of literature.
 Literary critics often label a piece of writing as literature - and not pulp fiction - if it tries to describe this "human condition."

-Essentially, the discussion of the human condition is any thematic concern about human nature, human society or how we live our lives.
-In other words, it's about the fundamental issues of human existence.
+Essentially, the human condition is the "characteristics, key events, and situations which compose the essentials of human existence, such as birth, growth, emotionality, aspiration, conflict, and mortality" (Wiktionary).
+These challenges and experiences mark us as a species, and we will likely all face them at some point in our lives.
+Thus, any discussion of the human condition is a concern for human nature, human society and how we live our lives.
 One of literature's central concerns is to comment on these issues; it might be better at it than psychology or philosophy!

 So let's be more specific.
 What kind of issues connected to "human nature, human society or how we live our lives" are we talking about?
 Well, it can mean MANY different things!
 Here are a few examples that come to mind: